SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/sample_generation/order_sampler/order_sampler.md

-# Order Reader (order_reader.py)
+# Order Sampler (order_sampler.py)

 ## Purpose
-Reads in orders from a specified order directory.
-Orders provide instructions for how to sample an input parameter.
+Reads order files from the directories specified in the order_sampler config file to create orders.
+These order files specify instructions for their samples should be generated.
+These orders are named using the names of the files that generated them, and returned in the get_sample_groups method.

 ## Functionality
 Reads order files (JSON) in the specified directory.
 Order files use one of the